Healthy-AI/IncomeSim/README.md

 # IncomeSCM

 IncomeSCM is a time-series simulator based on the [Adult dataset](http://archive.ics.uci.edu/dataset/2/adult).
+It has been used to construct a cross-sectional benchmark data set for causal effect estimation, IncomeSCM-1.0.CATE.

 ## Using the CATE estimation data set (IncomeSCM-1.0.CATE)